jhoelzel/pparallel-bench/README.md

 ### Retrieving Results

 This tool also provides the possibility to save all results in a json file for reference.
 In ord to use this please utilize the --toJson flag with a file path of your chosing.

+NOTE: As mentioned earlier, all results are grouped by the first parameter in your inputcsv. this ideally should be the first parameter in your where clause.
+This enables for instance that you could query for multiple hostnames in your datbase and later summarize them for a more detailed analysis.

 ```
 $ .... -toJson ./resultdata.json